The Village was first settled in 1870 as a farming community known as South Harvey.

 The Village of Hazel Crest offers a Dial-A-Ride service for $2 per ride to senior citizens 60 years of age and older and to all disabled residents regardless of age.

 The Village-operated Pace van includes a wheelchair lift for residents with disabilities.
-The van will take seniors to and from the Village’s Senior Center, to medical appointments, grocery stores, and many other destinations.
+The van will take seniors to and from the Village’s Senior Center, to medical appointments, and other destinations.
 Eligible citizens in need of a ride may call (708) 335-9600, Ext.
 118.

 Hazel Crest is organized as a Village, represented by a Mayor, six Trustees, and a Village Clerk, all elected at-large.